 I’m going to walk around and enjoy this beautiful piece of property I own.
 I’m going to go on walks with my daughter and show her acorns and pretty leaves.
 I’m going to park a little bit further away from the grocery store door and hoof it.
 I’m going try to reestablish my habit of movement in the simplest way I know how—walking.
 Maybe eventually I’ll be able to fit long gym sessions back into my life, but it just isn’t in the cards for me now.
 Walking is.

-My goal right now is to hit 7,000 steps per day—which sounds pretty low, but the nature of my job is that I spend a large chunk of it sitting at a desk, so 7,000 seems like a good place to start.
+My goal right now is to hit 7,000 steps per day—the nature of my job is that I spend a large chunk of it sitting at a desk, so 7,000 seems like a good place to start.
 I pretty naturally hit around 5,000 steps per day, so the extra 2,000 will be a nice little push to get up, get out, and get moving.

 Get to bed earlier.

 My bedtime has been pushing back later and later, and I can feel it in my energy levels during the day.
 I’m an early riser by nature, and that hasn’t changed (and if it had, the early-rising toddler wouldn’t let me sleep in), so there is no reason my bedtime should be any later.
 My goal is to have lights out by 9:00pm, which probably sounds crazy early to some of you night owls, but my natural clock wakes me up pretty consistently between 5-6am.
 I’m also planning on wearing a fitness tracker to help me track my sleep, too.